No intention of hurting religious sentiments: Naveen Kumar Jindal | Politics

 - India

-Naveen Kumar Jindal, who was on Sunday expelled from the party, said his remarks were not aimed at hurting the religious sentiments of any community.
+Naveen Kumar Jindal, who was on Sunday expelled from the BJP, said his remarks were not aimed at hurting the religious sentiments of any community and claimed he was receiving death threats.

-Delhi unit president Adesh Gupta expelled Jindal,who was Delhi BJP media cell head, for allegedly expressing views on social media that vitiate communal harmony.
+Delhi unit president Adesh Gupta expelled Jindal, who was the Delhi BJP media cell head, for allegedly expressing views on social media that vitiate communal harmony.

+Jindal said he was receiving death threats on social media and urged everyone, including the media, not to disclose his address.

 He told PTI that he was unaware of being expelled from the BJP and was yet to receive any letter from the state president.